Who are we?

 How can I access the information you hold about me?

-At any time you may request that we correct or delete your personal information by contacting the Curator in writing at the above address.
+You can withdraw your consent easily by contacting the Curator in writing at the above email or postal address.

-You have the right to lodge a complaint with the Information Commissioner whom you can contact at https://ico.org.uk/concerns/
+- The right to lodge a complaint with the Information Commissioner’s Office

 Changes to our privacy notice